- Best Home Carpet Cleaner Reviews

 2. Stomach Flu

 Did you know that you can get the stomach flu from a dirty carpet?
 It is also quite common to get it this way.
 The so-called Norwalk virus, or Norovirus, that causes the stomach flu can survive on an uncleaned carpet for more than a month.
-And regular vacuuming can’t get it out.
+And even the top-rated commercial vacuum cleaners can’t get it out.

 3. More Bacteria